 Magnesium.
 Cucumbers contain magnesium, an essential mineral that plays a role in enzyme function, muscle health, and bone strength.
 Magnesium also helps regulate energy production and supports the nervous system.
 Additionally, it can also help reduce the potential risk of muscle weakness and tremors.

 Fiber.
 Cucumbers have a small amount of fiber, which can aid digestion when given in very small quantities.
-Fiber helps with regular bowel movements and preventing constipation, especially in cats that struggle with digestion.
+Fiber helps with regular bowel movements and prevents constipation, especially in cats that struggle with digestion.

 Potential Risks of Feeding Cucumbers to Cats